arj03/ssb-browser-demo/README.md

 Tested with Chrome and Firefox.
 Chrome is faster because it uses fs instead of indexeddb.

-Chrome locally needs to be run with: --allow-file-access-from-files to work!
+For testing this in Chrome locally, one needs to be run it with:
+--allow-file-access-from-files

 Also be sure to enable all 5 WASM options in chrome://flags/.
 Otherwise crypto will be super slow (like validate).